 It is notable that the GH5 has a headphone jack, which is not present on the 645Z This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the GH5 and the 645Z are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the GH5 followed on from the Panasonic GH4.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.